oddiction/Pynado/utility/you_should_probably_read_this.md

 🐾 **Cat-Paw Disclaimer!** 🐾

-Meow-coder alert! 😺 Welcome to my Python playground, where scripts are as much a work-in-progress as training my cat to not steal my vegan cheese (spoiler alert: it's not going well).
+Meow-coder alert! 😺 Welcome to my Python playground, where scripts are as much a work-in-progress as training my cats to not steal my vegan cheese (spoiler alert: it's not going well).

-🚀 **Embarking on a Python Expedition with My Cat Sidekick** 🚀
+🚀 **Embarking on a Python Expedition with My Cat Sidekicks** 🚀

 Consider this repo a virtual scratching post for my coding adventures.
 Python is the language, and I'm the cat, occasionally getting tangled in my own tail – but that's half the fun!